 If you are naturally prone to having greasy hair, you will most likely feel pressed to wash it often.
 But, is it bad to wash your hair?
 Not.
 The problem is that the more you wash with shampoos, the more you become addicted to doing so.

-When you wash your hair too often, you are systematically getting rid of its natural oil.
+When you wash your hair too often, you systematically get rid of its natural oil.
 If this continues, it can cause your hair root to create more sebum (oil) to fill up the loss, resulting in excessive greasiness.
 That is why you need to figure out a hair wash routine that matches your hair type.

 2. Hair type